KaungKhantKyaw1997/face_recognition/README.md

 ## Additional Notes

-- It's recommended to use a virtual environment to avoid conflicts with system-wide packages.
+- It’s recommended to use a virtual environment to avoid conflicts with system-wide packages.
-- Ensure your Python version is compatible with the packages used in this project.
+- Ensure your Python version (3.11.0) is compatible with the packages used in this project.